shlokrp/employee-management/README.md

-# employee-management-
-This is a Employee Management software made with the help of Python and MYSQL.
+This is a Employee Management software made with the help of Python and MYSQL conector.

-Features:
+It has the folowing Features:
-employee registration,
+1) Employee registration.
-login with username password
+2) login with username password.
-Employee list, Personal details, DOJ
+3) Employee list, Personal details DOJ, Experiece
-View and update salary and other personal details.
+4) View and update salary and other personal details.